adelkabiri/adelkabiri/README.md

 - 👋 Hi, I’m Adel Kabirikopaei
-- 👀 I’m a data scientist with 3 years of exprience in retail and insurance industries.
+- 👀 I’m a data scientist with 3 years of exprience in retail, SaaS and insurance industries.
 - I have a background in engineering (a Ph.D in engineerig) and a master's degree in mathematics (with data science concentration).
 - My expertise is in classic machine learning and deep learning algorithms as well as statistical testing and modleing.
 I also have the exprience in data warehousing and creating datamarts for business users.
 - I'm proficient in Python, R, SQL, Tableau/ Power BI.